ibrahimcaj/real-world-advertisement-blocker/README.md

 ## Current Limitations

-Although the current object detection pipeline provides a functional first version of advertisement filtering, there are still several limitations.
+The current version of the project provides a functional object detection pipeline for advertisement filtering, but some limitations still remain.

-### Bounding Box Precision

-The current system uses object detection, which means that advertisements are detected using rectangular bounding boxes.
-This works well for locating advertisements, but it is not always visually precise.
-If an advertisement has an irregular shape, the blur may also cover parts of the background around the ad.

-A segmentation-based approach would be more precise because it could follow the exact borders of the advertisement.
-However, the current segmentation experiment does not yet produce reliable enough results for final use.
+The main limitation is that the system uses rectangular bounding boxes.
+This is practical for detection and blurring, but it is not always visually precise, especially when advertisements have irregular shapes or are close to other objects.
+A segmentation-based approach could solve this more accurately, but the current segmentation experiment is not yet reliable enough for final use.

-### Segmentation Performance

-We experimented with segmentation because it would allow cleaner and more accurate advertisement filtering.
-However, the segmentation model currently performs poorly in several cases, especially when advertisements are small, partially occluded, placed at difficult angles, or surrounded by complex backgrounds.

-Because of this, segmentation is currently treated as an experimental direction rather than the main working solution.

-### Dataset Coverage

-The combined dataset includes downloaded, locally collected, and synthetic images, but advertisements appear in many different formats and environments.
-The current dataset may still not cover all possible real-world cases, such as:

-- very small advertisements
-- heavily occluded advertisements
-- digital screens
-- unusual billboard shapes
-- advertisements at night
-- advertisements in bad weather
-- reflections or motion blur
-- text-heavy signs that are not advertisements

-This means that the model may still fail or produce false detections in some real-world situations.

-### False Positives

-The model may sometimes confuse advertisements with visually similar objects, such as shop signs, posters, road signs, banners, logos, or text-heavy surfaces.
-This is a difficult problem because the boundary between an advertisement and a regular sign is not always visually obvious.

-### Real-Time Performance
+The model may also struggle with difficult real-world cases, such as very small advertisements, partial occlusions, unusual angles, low-light scenes, bad weather, or text-heavy objects that look similar to ads.
+Because advertisements appear in many different formats and environments, more diverse data would help improve generalization.

-The project is designed with real-time or near-real-time filtering in mind, but the actual performance depends on the model size, input resolution, hardware, and video quality.
-Higher accuracy models may process frames more slowly, while smaller models may be faster but less accurate.
+Real-time performance also depends on the model size, input resolution, hardware, and video quality.
+Larger models may be more accurate but slower, while smaller models may be faster but less precise.

-### Synthetic Data Gap

-Synthetic data is useful for increasing variation and testing controlled scenarios, but it cannot fully replace real-world data.
-Generated environments may still differ from real images in texture quality, lighting realism, object placement, and background complexity.

-For this reason, synthetic data is used as an addition to real-world data, not as a full replacement.
+Finally, synthetic data is useful for adding controlled variation, but it cannot fully replace real-world images.
+For that reason, it is used as an addition to the downloaded and locally collected datasets.

 ---